 Revenge songs are everywhere in modern music.
 There are so, so many.
 Cheating husbands, cheating wives, cheating business partners, you name it.

 So we’ve compiled a list of the best revenge songs out there.
-Listening to them will make you feel better if you have been wronged, just remember revenge is rarely worth it and often does more damage to you.
+Listening to them will make you feel better if you have been betrayed, just remember revenge is rarely worth it and often does more damage to you.

 - “How Do You Sleep?” by John Lennon